PankajKrana/CasinoGame/README.md

 ## Introduction

 This C++ program implements a simple casino game where players can bet on a number between 1 and 10.
 The player has the opportunity to win or lose money based on whether their chosen number matches the randomly generated dice roll.
-The game continues until the player decides to stop or runs out of money.
+The game continues until the player decides to stop or runs out of money .

 ## How to Run